Sign up today

 Today begins in the tea-trees with a few tantalising vistas out to the Southern Ocean.
 This will be your constant neighbour for the next four days.
 Enter a flawlessly-groomed grass tree forest and hear tales dating back 104 million years at Dinosaur Cove.
 Bring those boots to a halt and consider a time when dinosaurs occupied your very location.

 Next, drop down onto Johanna Beach.
 This is an opportunity to kick off the boots and walk barefoot; wind-swept waves just metres away.
 This two-kilometre stretch has a knack of clearing busy minds and washing away city stresses.
 Take your own pace across sands frequented by hooded plovers.

-At the end of the beach awaits your cool water and lemonade greeting, a constant across all four days.
+At the end of the beach awaits your cool water and lemonade greeting, a constant across all three days.